Set It Off (band): Elsewhere (2021–2022)

-Dopamine and going independent (2023–present)
+Going independent and Self-Titled (2023–present)

 In 2023, Set It Off left Fearless Records and went independent.
 They announced their new era, "Dopamine", with a tour and a new single, "Punching Bag".
 The song premiered on March 23, 2023, and was officially released the following day.
 It was the first independent single by the band.
 They have since released the singles "Win Win" featuring Scene Queen, "Evil People" and "Parasite" and announced a new tour in November 2023, called "The Deathless Tour".
 On March 1, 2024, they released the single "Fake Ass Friends" and on September 13, 2024, the single "Creating Monsters" after starting a new leg of the Deathless Tour.

 On October 14, 2024, shortly after releasing merch celebrating the 10 year anniversary of the "Duality" album, the official Set It Off Instagram account announced a re-recording of "Wolf in Sheep's Clothing", titled "Wolf in Sheep's Clothing [Reborn]".
 The caption for the Instagram post included "our version, on our terms, for you", referencing the fact that the original recording of the song was owned by Equal Vision, the band's previous record label.
 The re-recording had new and reprised lyrics; did not feature the appearance of William Beckett, who featured in the original recording; and took on a much heavier tone, following the trend of recent independent singles.

+On the 7th of November, 2025, they released a new album titled 'Set It Off', featuring previously released songs 'Parasite' and 'Evil People', and new titles such as 'Pathological' and 'Switch'.